PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 featuredImageType: full
 ---

 Whether you’re looking for a solution for your business or side project, there’s no shortage of analytics tools to choose from.
-However many of the most popular tools come with hefty price tags or limitations which make them unsuitable for some uses.
+However many of the most popular tools come with hefty price tags or require you to send data to their systems.
 That’s where open source analytics analytics tools come in.

-Open source software is that which is literally developed in the open, with the source code freely available for modification and assessment.
+Open source software is literally developed in the open, with the source code freely available for modification and assessment.
 Open source companies also often provide free versions of their software, which is great if you’re looking for free open source alternatives to Mixpanel, Amplitude or other tools.

 Of course, not all open source analytics tools are created equal.
-Some tools are focused on analysing massive databases, while others focus on web analytics as open source alternatives to Google Analytics.
+Some tools are focused on analyzing massive databases, while others focus on web analytics as open source alternatives to Google Analytics.
 Others, such as PostHog, are all-in-one analytics platforms.

 Here, we’ve selected some of the best open source analytics tools to help you choose the right open source analytics tool for you.